-On July 1, 2012, the use of the EU organic logo became mandatory on all pre-packaged organic products produced in the EU.
-Organic products imported from third countries may carry the EU organic logo if they comply with the EU production rules.
+The use of the EU organic logo is mandatory on all pre-packaged organic products produced in the EU.
+Organic products imported from non-EU countries may carry the EU organic logo if they comply with the EU production rules.
 When the EU organic logo appears on the label, the indication of the place of farming is required.
+This indication may be classified as 'non-EU Agriculture,' where the agricultural raw material has been farmed outside of the EU.
+However, 'non-EU' may be replaced or supplemented by the name of a country, or by the name of a country if all of the agricultural raw materials of which the product is composed have been farmed in that country.

 US-EU Equivalence Arrangement: The US-EU Organic Equivalence Arrangement took effect on June 1, 2012.
 The U.S. and EU have recognized each other's organic production rules and control systems as equivalent under their respective rules.
 Organic products certified to the USDA organic standards may be sold and labeled as organic in the EU.
 Both the USDA organic seal and the EU organic logo may be used on products traded under this Arrangement.
 When using the EU organic logo, exporters must meet all the EU labeling requirements.
-In May 2018, the European Union adopted a new Organic Regulation that will enter into force in 2022.
-Under this new Regulation, the U.S.-EU Equivalence Arrangement would expire five years after the entry into force of the new regulation.
-By this date, the U.S.-EU Arrangement must be converted to an organic trade agreement.
-If not, exporters will have fully to comply with the exact same standards as the EU organic regulations to export to the EU.